HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Related Works

 \section{Related Works}

 \textbf{Handwritten Text Recognition~(HTR).} Handcrafted features were historically used for optical character recognition (OCR) and HTR \citep{balm1970introduction}, but deep learning methods gradually took over due to their improved performance.
 Common deep learning methods adopt the encoder--decoder paradigm where visual signals are encoded into a feature representation and the feature is decoded for text generation. \citet{graves2008offline} proposed using a long short-term memory~(LSTM)~\citep{hochreiter1997long} multidimensional recurrent neural network~(MDRNN)~\citep{graves2007multi} for feature extraction and a connectionist temporal classification~(CTC) layer for decoding \citep{graves2006connectionist}.
 Notably, \citet{shi2016end} introduced the convolutional recurrent neural network (CRNN) architecture for OCR, where a CNN was used to extract visual features from images, and a stacked bidirectional LSTM (BLSTM) \citep{graves2005framewise, graves2013speech} was used as the decoder. \citet{puigcerver2017multidimensional,wang2017gated} respectively adapted the encoder to use a CNN and modified recurrent convolutional neural network~(RCNN)~\citep{liang2015recurrent}.
-Newer approaches \citep{michael2019evaluating, wang2020decoupled} attempt to incorporate the attention mechanism \citep{bahdanau2014neural} into the HTR pipeline.
+Newer approaches \citep{michael2019evaluating, wang2020decoupled} attempt to incorporate the attention mechanism \citep{bahdanau2014neural} into the HTR pipeline. \cite{coquenet2023dan} use the attention mechanism to perform full-page HTR, bypassing the need for line-level segmentation.

 \textbf{Transformers for HTR.} Transformers \citep{vaswani2017attention} have recently been applied to HTR with earlier works using architectures consisting of a CNN-feature-extractor encoder and a transformer-encoder--decoder-hybrid decoder, which later was simplified to a transformer-only encoder--decoder pair or a transformer-decoder-only architecture. \citet{wick2021transformer} proposed a hybrid system that uses a CNN feature extractor and multiple encoder--decoder transformers for bidirectional decoding. \citet{li2023trocr} proposed a transformer-only method utilizing pretrained vision transformers~(ViT) \citep{dosovitskiy2020vit}, specifically BEiT \citep{bao2021beit}, as its encoder using raw pixels as input and text transformers, specifically RoBERTa \citep{liu2019roberta}, as the decoder. \citet{fujitake2024dtrocr} proposed a transformer-decoder-only method, using GPT \citep{radford2018improving, radford2019language} in particular, with raw pixel inputs.
 However, the decoder-only method, in general, requires more labeled data for training end-to-end, whereas a pretrained encoder could be used as an initialization step for visual feature extraction.
 Our approach does not use a dedicated CNN feature extractor and builds upon the transformer-only encoder--decoder architecture.
 ViTs have been shown to outperform CNNs and can benefit from large-scale pretraining for downstream tasks with low resources \citep{dosovitskiy2020vit}, like Arabic HTR.